jimorie/clicksearch/README.md

 ### Countable

-`Countable` differs from `Number` fields only in how they are displayed.
+`Countable` behave like `Number` fields but switch the label and value around in the brief format.
 If the name of the field is one that can have a count before it, then it is probably a `Countable` rather than a `Number`.

 ```python